danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-06-a-better-way-to-extend-types.md

 }
 ```

-However, if we now put this extension in a library that uses DocC to generate documentation, this nice extension wouldn't show up, since DocC omits extensions to native types.
-Our dear developers would only get to know about its existence by typing in Xcode and hope that the autocomplete gods pick it up.

-We can improve this by adding a protocol that defines the same functionality:
+We can however improve this by adding a protocol that defines the same functionality:

 ```swift
 public protocol PasteboardImageReader {